I will share what I learned from the shiitake mushroom farm.

 5. Leave them in the fridge for a night.

-(Better to leave them in the fridge more than 10 hours.)
+(Better to leave them in the fridge for more than 10 hours.)

-Easy steps!!
-Takes hours, but basically you don’t have to do anything after putting them in the fridge.
-Just sleep and let them soak!
+It takes hours, but basically, you don’t have to do anything after putting them in the fridge.
+Just sleep and let them soak.

-Soaking dried shiitake mushrooms in cold water for longer hours makes them deeply flavored, amazingly firm and velvety.
+Soaking dried shiitake mushrooms in cold water for more extended hours makes them intensely flavored, amazingly firm, and velvety.